saravanan-a-r/Progressive-JPEG-check/README.md

 # is-progressive-jpeg

-A utility module which will check an image is progressive jpeg or not and provide scan count of the given image.
+An utility module which will check an image is progressive jpeg or not and provide scan count of the given image.

 # Installation
+### As Node module:
 You can use `npm` to download and install:
 > npm install is-progressive-jpeg

+### As ES Module:
+Download the file `is-progressive-jpeg-es6.js` from the path `https://github.com/saravanan-a-r/Progressive-JPEG-check/tree/master/src`
+For Usage/Example, refer `Example` section.

 # API Documentation